 - Erythromycin (E.E.S., E-Mycin) – another alternative treatment that stops the growth of syphilis bacterium and for treating staphylococcal and streptococcal infections

 - Ceftriaxone (Rocephin) – this 3rd gen cephalosporin comes with a broad-spectrum, gram-negative activity and it also works by halting the growth of syphilis bacterium

-For penicillin allergic patients, there is an alternative drug that can be used to treat syphilis.
-Although still being studied, ceftriaxone and azithromycin are now the top options as alternative treatment for penicillin allergic patients that have syphilis.
+For penicillin-allergic patients, there is an alternative drug that can be used to treat syphilis.
+Although still being studied, ceftriaxone and azithromycin are now the top options as an alternative treatment for penicillin-allergic patients that have syphilis.
 Although it is not yet officially recommended by the CDC, using ceftriaxone and azithromycin requires 7 days of treatment.
 Another alternative treatment is the use of non–beta-lactam antibiotics but still, insufficient data on its effectiveness in treating syphilis hinders CDC and other health organizations in recommending the said drug.